Windows

 Reinstallation

-To reinstall FlexxAgent on a device removing its preexisting configuration, execute:
+To reinstall FlexxAgent on a device, removing its previous configuration must run:

 FlexxAgent-Installer.exe -repairAgent